PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 - #### Create a new icon

-    Create a new icon from the provided template using the script `tools/work/new-icons.sh`.
+    Create a new icon from the provided template using the script `tools/work/new-icon.sh`.
 For all new icons, **please stick to using the template**.
 It is necessary because the template already has some needed objects, like a CSS stylesheet.

-    ```
+    ```sh
     # For example

-    ./new-icons.sh apps abricotine
+    ./new-icon.sh apps abricotine

     # It creates the following files inside work directory
     # from the template files: